Strategy

 Develop ESG as core of Enersense’s operations

 Environmental, social and governance targets and actions are developed and deployed in the core of business to foster responsibility, and to comply with regulatory, customer and investor requirements.
-In 2023, Enersense aims to create a carbon roadmap that gives guidelines to reaching carbon neutrality by 2030.
+In 2023, Enersense decided to make a commitment to the Science Based Targets initiative (SBTi).
+In connection with this, Enersense decided to align its previous carbon neutrality target up to 2030, concerning its own operations, with its near-term SBTi-compliant emissions reduction target.
+Enersense is committed to setting science-based near-term emissions reduction targets by the end of 2025.

 • Operating environment